WebOfTrustInfo/rwot1-sf/topics-and-advance-readings/identity-as-linked-data-on-immutable-ledgers.md

 ## Motivation

 Content creators on the Web are getting a raw deal.
-They get a fraction of a cent for an ad played on YouTube, nothing on Facebook, nothing in most places, yet consumers get more utility when watching.
+They get a fraction of a cent for an ad played on YouTube, and nothing on Facebook, for filling these sites with traffic-driving content.
 It’s hard to make a living when you’re a creative.
 Licensing is hard.
 The UX is terrible, so lawyers and middlemen extract the most value.
 In the music industry, more money flows in the hands of distributors rather than creatives.
 Consumers are often happy to pay for their content.
 Instead though, they're forced to sit through ads or miss out on income due to ad-blockers.